 Key takeaways

-- Choose the right model: Centralised, decentralised, or federated based on organisation size and complexity
+- Choose the right model: Centralised, decentralised, or federated based on organisation size, complexity, and where SEO-impacting decisions are made

-- Integrate into workflows: SEO must be present in decisions that affect it, not consulted after the fact
+- Integrate into workflows: SEO must be present in decisions that affect it through defined integration points, rituals, and SLAs, not consulted after the fact

-- Establish governance: Standards, quality gates, and decision rights prevent avoidable damage
+- Establish governance: Standards, quality gates, decision rights, and RACI assignments prevent avoidable damage and clarify accountability

 Further reading